7b7b/7b7b/README.md

 - `open/` - XDG-open front-end

-- `controlpanel/` - Configuration app
+- `config/` - Configuration app

 - `fileinfo/` - fileinfo for files

-# The other stuff

-- `sddm-halawa/` a fork of sugar-candy, made it more simpler

-- `compix/` compositor thats based on axcomp which is based on xcompmgr by @xeome

-- `7b7b-files/` config

-- `openbox-adwaita-theme/` theme for openbox
+# Does it have any conflicts with lumina?
+No.